prashgs/python_scripts/RandomGeneratorAPI/README.md

 }
 ```

-Query strings can be used to
+Query strings can be used to generate multiple items
 ```
 http://127.0.0.1:8000/randomnumbers?number=5&digits=5
 http://127.0.0.1:8000/people?number=5
 ```

 FastAPI exposes API documentation through SwaggerUI and ReDoc